cIAmAShape/NGPTesting/intro-to-bash/README.md

 ### So, why do we use Bash anyway?
 When is it used in HPC?

 Other than the obvious fact that most High Performance Computing (HPC) interfaces are entirely on bash or bash-adjacent systems, knowing basic scripting skills can really elevate your productivity.
-It can be used in tandem with job managers such as "Slurm" to easily and efficently submit jobs and automate many processes, including data preperation, complilation of code, etc.
+It can be used in tandem with job managers such as "Slurm" to easily and efficiently submit jobs and automate many processes, including data preparation, compilation of code, etc.

 For example: say you are attempting to find the best node-count, gpu's, walltime, etc. for a specific job type you are trying to run.
 You could manually test how each performs under specific parameters, **OR** you could write a bash script that comprehensively goes through each possible parameter (loop), writes the output of each job to a centralized file (output handling), and finds the best one (string/integer comparison) - all in the background, while you work on other tasks!
 It's really quite useful for the HPC environment.

 Speaking of environments, configuring the working environment is also very easy in bash..
-Its direct, low-level interface with the file system and ability to set and refrence working ENVs and ENV variables make it a powerful tool for system creation and upkeep.
+Its direct, low-level interface with the file system and ability to set and reference working ENVs and ENV variables make it a powerful tool for system creation and upkeep.

 ### Challenges